 Getting to the city

 There are taxis outside the main arrivals hall; the journey to central Cairo takes around 45 minutes.
-An Airport Shuttle bus is a convenient way to get from the airport to downtown Cairo and along the Pyramids Road in Giza.
+The Airport Shuttle bus is a convenient way to get from the airport to downtown Cairo and along the Pyramids Road in Giza.
 Public buses and air-conditioned coaches also leave regularly from Terminal 1.

 Local time is GMT +2.